-Today's release of the publicly available data from ECRI (Economic Cycle Research Institute) puts its Weekly Leading Index (WLI) at 144.9, up 0.2 from the previous week.
-It is currently at an all-time high.
-Year-over-year the four-week moving average of the indicator is now at 10.49%, up from 10.14% the previous week.
-The WLI Growth indicator is now at 12.2, up from 12.0 the previous week and its highest since 2010.
+Today's release of the publicly available data from ECRI puts its Weekly Leading Index (WLI) at 144.6, up just 0.1 from the previous week.
+It is currently just below its all-time high.
+Year-over-year the four-week moving average of the indicator is now at 12.32%, up from 12.17% the previous week, and at an interim high.
+The WLI Growth indicator is now at 10.5, down slightly from the previous week.

-The University of Michigan Preliminary Consumer Sentiment for January came in at 98.1, down fractionally from the December Final reading.
-Investing.com had forecast 98.5.
+The University of Michigan Final Consumer Sentiment for February came in at 96.3, down from the January Final reading of 98.5, but inched up from the February preliminary of 95.7.
+Investing.com had forecast 96.0.

-Today's seasonally adjusted 247K new claims, up 10K from last week's revised number, was better than the Investing.com forecast of 255K.
+Today's seasonally adjusted 244K new claims, up 6K from last week's revised number, was worse than the Investing.com forecast of 241K.